 January 26th (Sunday) - SMVG Annual General Meeting at the Institute Hall, Bridge of Earn.
 Usual bring and buy from 1pm with start of business at 2pm.
 Refreshments served mid meeting.
 The ever popular club raffle will follow the meeting so bringing along a donation for the prize list would be greatly appreciated.
 See news page.

 IMPORTANT!
 As always, if the weather looks at all doubtful contact any member of the committee for advice before setting out on a long journey.

 March 15th.
 SMVG Annual Swap Meet.
 EVENT NOW CANCELLED.

 Held at the Institute Hall, Bridge of Earn.
 2 mins off junction 9 M90.
 Sale of militaria, military vehicle parts and collectables.
 Military vehicles and other exhibits on display.
 Refreshments available on site in the NAAFI.
 Admission 10am-4pm.
 Adults £1, accompanied under 16's free.
 Contact Al Smith for table reservations and all other enquiries on 07704 187739 or eml email@example.com

-Unless we are informed otherwise, we can assume all events taking place from this point onwards for the next three months at the very least, are to be postponed or cancelled.
+Unless we are informed otherwise, we can assume all events taking place from this point onwards for this year are postponed or cancelled.